Christian93111/STII-Enrollment-Form/SQL Server Database/readme.txt

-you need to import the on sql server database file first before you deploy the web.
+you need to import the on sql server database file first before you deploy the web or run on your locahost.